jimhigson/oboe.js/writing/main/5_Implementation.md

 The JSONPath tokenisation is split out into its own separately tested file.
-The tokenisation implementation is based on regular expressions since they are the simplest formalisation able to express the patterns required, but this details is hidden to the outside the tokenizer and only functions are exposed to the main body of the compiler.
+The tokenisation implementation is based on regular expressions since they are the simplest formalisation able to express the patterns required, but this detail is hidden to the outside the tokenizer and only functions are exposed to the main body of the compiler.

+By verifying the tokens through their own unit tests it is simpler to thoroughly specify the tokenisation that if it were done through the full JSONPath engine.

 Syntax tokens tested separately.
 Broad, broad base to this pyramid - two levels of unit testing.
 By testing individual tokens are correct and the